WSU’s Seven Learning Goals of the Baccalaureate

 - Using National Survey of Student Engagement (NSSE) Results at Multiple Levels to Improve the Student Experience

-- March 28 Faculty Panel – Capstone Courses: Developing and Refining the Culminating Experience for Seniors
+- March 28 Faculty Panel on Capstone Courses

 - Student Learning at the First-Year and Senior Level: 2014 & 2015 Combined National Survey of Student Engagement (NSSE) Results